Being A Caring Church Webinar

 Arlan Miller: Is it okay for you to have a little bit of sadness with this?
 Right?

-Arlan Miller: They’re gonna be balled up.
+Arlan Miller: They’re going to be balled up.

 Arlan Miller: It is it’s, a, it’s an interesting world we live in here where there’s this idea that, we walk by faith and not by sight.

 Ted Witzig, Jr: Yeah.
 Yeah.
 And I think that that, that, rolls into that third area down there of, having a should way of supporting.
-And one of the things that happens is when you bend through something and you know what has worked for you.
+And one of the things that happens is when you bend through something, and you know what has worked for you.

-Arlan Miller: It’s gonna work for everybody.
+Arlan Miller: It’s going to work for everybody.

-Arlan Miller: That this is the, key, right?
+Arlan Miller: That this is the key, right?

 Ted Witzig, Jr: Yes.
 And it makes sense, you know, if you have, you find something that’s like, this really helped me.
 It’s like, I want to help you.
-And, maybe I think what happens though is we accidentally project sometimes and, what’ll you’ll, hear somebody say, oh, always do this, never do this.
+And maybe I think what happens though is we accidentally project sometimes and, what’ll you’ll, hear somebody say, oh, always do this, never do this.

 Ted Witzig, Jr: You must do this.
 You shouldn’t do this.
-And, I’ll tell you the, more I sit with people as a counselor and, as a pastor, one of the things that I find is, you know, what one person needs is not the same thing as what the next person needs.
+And I’ll tell you the, more I sit with people as a counselor and, as a pastor, one of the things that I find is, you know, what one person needs is not the same thing as what the next person needs.
 And if I put everybody into the same bucket yes, we all need Jesus but, but, past that, you know, when what one person, you know, needs to talk it out, the next person needs, some quiet silence.

 Arlan Miller: And so that takes us back to that place of being a student.
 Yeah.
-That takes us back to that place of, listening well of, observing and, being available, but not assuming Yeah.
+That takes us back to that place of, listening well of, observing and being available, but not assuming yeah.
 And not pushing.

 Ted Witzig, Jr: Yep.
 I think one of the things I’ll give you an example of this.
-I, had somebody say I just heard somebody say as somebody, you know, oh the, first year of marriage is so hard.
+I had somebody say I just heard somebody say as somebody, you know, oh the, first year of marriage is so hard.

 Ted Witzig, Jr: Okay.
 Okay.